SCAR/antarctic-r-packages/antarctic.md

 The Register of Antarctic Marine Species (RAMS) is the authoritative taxonomic database for Antarctic marine organisms.
 RAMS is part of the World Register of Marine Species (WoRMS).

 - <pkg>worrms</pkg> client for the [WoRMS](http://www.marinespecies.org/) API.
 Contains mostly taxonomic data, but also trait data.
-- <pkg>taxize</pkg> access to 20ish sources of taxonomic data sources, including WoRMS. <pkg>taxize</pkg> connects to a lot of data sources, and has consistent data outputs across the data sources.
-In addition, there's operations that a user wants to do that are consistent across data sources, hiding the gory details of each data source.
+- <pkg>taxize</pkg> provides access to 20ish sources of taxonomic data sources, including WoRMS, and has consistent data outputs and function interfaces across the different data sources so that you don't need to tailor your code to different taxonomic data providers.

 RAMS is currently being extended to cover non-marine taxa, which will become the Register of Antarctic Species (RAS).
 Hopefully this will remain covered by `worrms` and the server-side infrastructure hosted by VLIZ.
 There is also the [biotaxa](https://github.com/hhsieh/biotaxa_Rpackage) package in development for working with RAS (visualising and predicting the growth in taxonomic diversity over time).